shshahabi/ExData_Plotting1/README.md

 * <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]

-* <b>Description</b>: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
-Different electrical quantities and some sub-metering values are available.

 The following descriptions of the 9 variables in the dataset are taken from